Smith-Pad/subjects/README.md

 ## Experimental Instructions

 In this section, these instructions are considered experimental, so these instructions, may not be accurate in a sense.

+### Topic Route Test.

+In this subsection, we are going to be talking about the experimental feature called Topic Route Test.
+Topic Route Test allows the ability to test out dynamic features when it comes to Subjects Generation, as normally as a sub-feature of the Smith-Pad Subjects Feature.